 In this case, we see a shift in crops away from the blue corner, showing that the farmers are using less water.

 We also see a concomitant increase in yield.
-This is indicated by the colour change from red and green (low to medium yield) to green and blue (medium to high yield).
+This is indicated by the larger dots in 2018.

 Richard Stirzaker, January 2019